Neural Neural Scaling Laws: Results

-In Figure \ref{fig:error_and_calibration}B, we change the amount of context provided to \method, and find that predictions improve smoothly with additional readings of downstream accuracy.
-Finally, Figure \ref{fig:error_and_calibration}C computes the percentage of ground truth accuracies that land within the neural models' predicted interquantile range (see Figure \ref{fig:qualitative} for a visualization).
-75\% and 74.7\% of the data lands within the interquantile ranges of \textsc{NoLoss} and \method, suggesting that the interquantile ranges predicted by the neural models are close to well-calibrated.
+Figure \ref{fig:task_and_quantile}B computes the percentage of ground truth accuracies that land within the neural models' predicted interquantile interval.
+74.6\% and 77.6\% of the data lands within the $10\%-90\%$ interquantile interval of \textsc{NoLoss} and \method, suggesting that the interquantile interval predicted by the neural models are close to well-calibrated.
+This calibration is useful because scaling predictions are often used to make decisions before a training run has completed.
+Unlike our parametric baselines, \method{} can indicate when future downstream performance is uncertain, allowing practitioners to distinguish confident extrapolations from cases where additional training may be warranted.